rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes/ruby.md

 Secondary indexes have the following limitations:

+- The part of a secondary index key that's actually indexed depends on the length of the primary key (which must be 127 bytes or less).
+This secondary index key length is 238&minus;*PK*, where *PK* is the primary key length; if the primary key length is a 36-character GUID, for instance, this means that 202 characters in the secondary index will be significant.
+If a table has multiple entries where the first 238&minus;*PK* characters are identical, lookup performance will be sharply degraded, as RethinkDB will have to perform a linear search to find the correct entries.

 - Secondary indexes will not store `nil` values or objects.
 Thus, the results of a command such as:

     ```rb